Applied Corporate Brand Management MSc

 Mark Shaoul - Head of Marketing Services at Network Rail

-Mark is responsible for brand management, advertising, live events & exhibitions, digital communications, corporate publications, promotional videos and market research for Network Rail.
+Mark is responsible for brand management, advertising, live events and exhibitions, digital communications, corporate publications, promotional videos and market research for Network Rail.
 Before he joined Network Rail, he was Brand Director of Oyster Card responsible for launching and branding the Oyster card.
 In his own words, Mark left Oyster Card where the cards were in the wallets of over 2 million Londoners.

 Neal Stone - leapSTONE

 Neal founded and runs leapSTONE - a strategic design management consultancy, which helps clients use creativity to resolve challenges and generate opportunities. leapSTONE works with clients from many sectors including: WWF-UK; Car Design Research; Department for Transport; Intercontinental Hotels Group; and Design Council amongst others.
-Neal was previously the Head of Design for British Airways and railway company, GNER where he was responsible for bringing those brands to life across myriad customer experience touchpoints using multiple design disciplines.
+Neal was previously the Head of Design for British Airways and railway company, GNER, where he was responsible for bringing those brands to life across numerous customer experience touchpoints using multiple design disciplines.
 He is a visiting lecturer at the Royal College of Art and Fellow of the RSA.

 This Masters programme has obtained full accreditation from the Chartered Management Institute (CMI) to provide entry onto the CIM’s Chartered Postgraduate Diploma in Marketing.